Bay Area Cosmetic Surgeon Dr. Gabriel Patino Featured on San Francisco News for SmartLipo Procedure

 About The Cosmetic Surgical Center of El Cerrito

-Dr. Gabriel Patino has 30 years of experience as a surgeon with 17 years as a cosmetic surgeon, helping his patients look and feel their very best.
+Dr. Gabriel Patino has 35 years of experience as a surgeon, with 17 years' experience in cosmetic surgery helping his patients look and feel their very best.
 He is able to cater to patient's needs in their native language, as he is fluent in English, Spanish, French, and can communicate well in Italian, Portuguese and German.
 Dr. Patino is known for using the latest techniques and technology of cosmetic surgery to provide patients with optimal results.